mikiwang820/Linux-git/README.md

   git remote origin set <URL>
   # add a change in the working directory to the staging area
   git add <your file>
+  # Take the staged snapshot and commits it to the project history
   git commit -m "<description>"
+  # push to your repo on Github
   git push
   ```
 ## Reference